checkmk 2: Frequently asked questions (FAQ)#

 On i-doit side these grouped tags are named static host tags.
 You find them in Extras > Check_MK 2 > Tags (static).
 This is the representation of the tag prod mentioned above:

 1 2 3 4

 Here is a direct comparison between checkmk and i-doit:

 |Host tag (ID)

 Self-signed certificates and other problems with TLS connections#

-It’s common practice to enforce TLS-encrypted HTTPS connections between idoitcmk, i-doit and checkmk – even in firewalled private networks.
+It is common practice to enforce TLS-encrypted HTTPS connections between idoitcmk, i-doit and checkmk - even in firewalled private networks.
 Often self-signed x.509 certificates are used.
-That’ll no problem at all, if you take care of these steps:
+That will no problem at all, if you take care of these steps:

 Please keep in mind that disabling verification does not protect your setup from man-in-the-middle attacks.
 This weakens your IT security significantly.
-You’ll be warned.
+You will be warned.

 Sometimes checkmk responds with HTTP status code 414 URI too long while requesting the hardware/software inventory API.
 For example, this could happen while executing the command pull:

 1 2 3 4 5 6 7 8